shravanasati/The-Leap/README.md

 Hey guys this is my first repo!
-This repository contains some of my intermediate-level python projects:
+This repository contains some of my beginner and intermediate-level python projects:
 1. Guess the number game
 2. Area and perimeter calculator
 3. Password generator